 *Note: With the Productsup Amazon API, you don’t need to worry about finding and using the correct template.

-Although Amazon’s feed rules and regulations change depending on which types of items you are selling, you can usually count on the following mandatory fields:
+Although Amazon’s category-templates vary, you can usually count on the following mandatory fields:

 Note: Amazon is well-known for changing specifications regularly.
 Therefore, you will need to keep track of any changes or updates they make at all times.

 Sound like a lot to take into consideration?
-This is why Amazon recommends that volume sellers use a feed management tool for feed preparation and export.
+This is why Amazon recommends that volume sellers use a feed management partner for product feed preparation and export.

 Luckily, feed management and optimization is a Productsup specialty.
 Our software has everything you need to easily and quickly create and export the perfect product feed for Amazon Marketplace.
 But before we get into that, let’s talk about what expectations Amazon has of its sellers and why.